Guide to COBRA Health Insurance

 Getting COBRA insurance starts with a qualifying event that would terminate a person’s employer-based health insurance.

-Health Insurance Options Between Jobs
+Maintaining Health Insurance Between Jobs

 Finding yourself between jobs requires obtaining health insurance to protect against high medical costs.
 Carefully consider your choices to make an informed decision during this transitional period.